The Best Time To Visit Cozumel: A Month By Month Guide

 April in Cozumel

 April is the driest month of the year for Cozumel – you can expect rain maybe one to two days out of the month.
-It’s humid, but still comfortable, and you can enjoy various outdoor activities as well as swimming and diving on the beach.
+It’s humid but still relatively comfortable compared to the coming summer months, so you can still enjoy outdoor activities without feeling too miserable.

-It’s important to call out that April is one of Cozumel’s shoulder season months, which means now is your chance to visit before the hot, humid, and rainy months begin.
+April is one of Cozumel’s shoulder season months, which means it’s your chance to visit before the hot, humid, and rainy months begin.

-While there will be spring breakers and party-goers in this part of Mexico in April, the crowds do start thinning throughout the month.
+There might still be spring breakers and party-goers in this part of Mexico in April, but crowds do start thinning throughout the month.
 It’s nothing as crazy as what you’d encounter in March.

 May in Cozumel